christiancable/nexus5ive/readme.md

 This is the code that powers the _old-school style_ injoke of a BBS at [http://nexus5.org.uk](http://nexus5.org.uk).

-The web version of Nexus has run in one form or another since the ultra-futuristic year of 2001.
-It was inspired by the UCLAN CompSoc BBS of the early 90s.
+The web version of Nexus has run in one form or another since the ultra-futuristic year of _2001_.
+It was inspired by the [UCLAN](http://www.uclan.ac.uk) CompSoc BBS of the early 90s where I happily misspent much of my university days.

 This current version is built using the [Laravel framework](https://laravel.com) by Taylor Otwell